yash04747/docs/docs/premium/taxonomy.md

 know the ID of the term you wish to grab the defaults from.

 ### Missing Sidebar?!
 For boxes with only one section, the sidebar is omitted when the HTML is output.
-If you want a side bar, use at least two sections within any given "term" box.
+If you want a sidebar, use at least two sections within any given "term" box.

 ### How are the Redux Taxonomy Values Stored?
-Redux Taxonomy stores each value as it's own key in the taxonomy meta using the new WordPress [update_term_meta()](https://developer.wordpress.org/reference/functions/update_term_meta/) and [delete_term_meta()](https://developer.wordpress.org/reference/functions/delete_term_meta/) functions.
+Redux Taxonomy stores each value as its own key in the taxonomy meta using the new WordPress [update_term_meta()](https://developer.wordpress.org/reference/functions/update_term_meta/) and [delete_term_meta()](https://developer.wordpress.org/reference/functions/delete_term_meta/) functions.
 In this way, you can query against specific taxonomy values.
 If a value is default, our extension deletes it from the database to reduce on bloat, so be aware of this and use a default if nothing is returned.